 Although snoring is a common symptom of sleep apnea, the two are not necessarily related.

 Risks of Untreated Sleep Apnea

 Should you avoid seeking treatment for your sleep apnea, you are putting yourself at grave risk of developing serious health conditions, such as:

 Fortunately, sleep apnea no longer has to be something you “just live with.”
-While you’ve more than likely heard of CPAP therapy, there is an alternative solution for patients who have difficulty maneuvering the bulky machinery or who experience discomfort while wearing a facial mask.
+While you’ve more than likely heard of CPAP therapy, there is an alternative solution for patients who have difficulty maneuvering the bulky machinery or who experience discomfort while wearing a sleep apnea mask.

 Oral appliances are proving to be a much more beneficial and effective method of treatment because of their small, portable, and compact design.
 Not only does it make it a more comfortable experience while you sleep, but you can now take your oral device when you travel, enabling you to get the rest you need while worrying less.

 If you need sleep apnea treatment in Norman, you probably have several concerns about the road ahead, but you don’t have anything to fear.
 We’ll explain everything during your initial consultation, so you can feel confident about your treatment plan.
 To help ease your apprehensions until your appointment, here are the answers to a few of the most common questions patients ask us about sleep apnea.

 Can I treat sleep apnea on my own?